Dora Hitz

-Dora Hitz (30 March 1856, Altdorf bei Nürnberg - 20 November 1924, Berlin) was a Court Painter to the Romanian Royal Family, a member of the November Group and co-founder of the Berlin Secession.
+Dora Hitz (30 March 1856 – 20 November 1924) was a Court Painter to the Romanian Royal Family, a member of the November Group and co-founder of the Berlin Secession.

 Life

+She was born in Altdorf bei Nürnberg.
 When she was six years old, her family moved to Ansbach and at thirteen she was sent to Munich to study at the "Damenmalschule der Frau Staatsrat Weber", an art school for young women, where she studied with Wilhelm von Lindenschmit the Younger.
 At the Art and Industrial Exhibition of 1876, she met and became acquainted with Elisabeth of Wied, the Queen consort of Romania (perhaps better known under her literary name "Carmen Sylva").
 As a result, Hitz was appointed as the Court Painter.
 In addition to oil paintings and book illustrations, she also created fresco murals in the Music Hall of Peleș Castle in Sinaia.